INTERNATIONAL ORGANISATIONS - 2017/8

 · Their ability to choose relevant theories and apply them to various practical dimensions of international organisations

-· Understand the significance of international organisations to politics, power and hegemony.
+· Their understanding of the significance of international organisations to politics, power and hegemony.

-· Appreciate the legal, political and socio-economic dimensions of international organisations.
+· An appreciation of the legal, political and socio-economic dimensions of international organisations.

 Formative assessment and feedback